-Measurabl allows users to track waste in addition to energy and water.
-Tracking waste generation is critical to assessing an organization’s overall sustainability.
+Measurabl allows users to track waste utilities, which is critical to assessing an organization’s overall sustainability.
 Waste generation and management are important for GRESB reporting, Scope 3 emissions reporting under the Greenhouse Gas Protocol, and LEED for Existing Buildings certification.

 General Waste Tracking Guidance

 There is less standardization surrounding units of measure, billing, and service interval among waste utilities than with energy and water utilities.
 You’ll therefore notice that there are some options in Measurabl (and ENERGY STAR) for tracking waste that you won’t see for energy and water.

 - What waste meter types do I choose?

 - There are four main categories of waste that are available for tracking in Measurabl based on disposal method.
 Measurabl generally uses the ENERGY STAR framework for tracking waste.

 - When setting up your waste meters, you'll notice that within these disposal categories there are many different types of waste that can be tracked.
 The number of options is meant to ensure that you can always find an appropriate type within Measurabl.